Font Size :

 Describing your duties has the unfortunate consequence of making you seem like someone who simply takes orders, rather than someone who can solve problems and contribute at a higher level.

-Check out this example of what not to do:
+this example of what not to do:

 Bullet Point with Duty